catamphetamine/webpack-isomorphic-tools/README.md

       // arguments:
       //
       //  module  - a webpack stats module
       //
+      //            (to understand what a "module" is
+      //             read the "What's a "module"" section of this readme)
+      //
       //  options - various options
       //            (development mode flag,